-- A. The cutoff of submission of entries will be at 6:00 am on the Friday prior to the competition or as published by IEPPV.
-Entries are not considered for judging until all of the aforementioned entrant requirements are met.
-Full payment is due at or prior to image submission. - B. Each entrant may enter a total of four digital entries in each competition up to twenty entries over the course of the calendar year.
+C. Each entrant may enter a total of four digital entries in each competition up to twenty entries over the course of the calendar year.
+A \$15.00 fee per entry shall apply, or any IEPPV approved payment plan.
 The board reserves the right to modify the number of entries, for the entire membership, for good reasons at their discretion.
 In no manner shall the name, logo or markings of the entrant be visible on an entry at any time during the judging process.
 No one shall at any time during the event, allow for any reference or indication to the judges that an entry under judging is that of the entrant.
-Any indication of an entrant's identity prior to or during the event may be grounds for disqualification and expulsion of all digital entries by that entrant and/or offender from that month's event.
+Any indication of an entrant's identity prior to or during the event may be grounds for disqualification and expulsion of all digital entries by that entrant and/ or offender from that month's event.

-- C. Entries will be judged in accordance with the PPA "12 Elements of a Merit Image" (Exhibit A) - D. Image Competition submission opens approximately 12 days prior to the competition.
-Image submission closes at 6:00 am the Friday prior to the competition. - E. No two entries in the same month's event by the same entrant may depict the same exact subject, person, object or scene.
-Similar objects or scenes are acceptable. - F. Image Specifications: - 1) Files must be sized so the longest dimension is 4,000 pixels. - 2) Resolution of 200 pixels per inch. - 3) Each file must contain an embedded color profile of either sRGB or Adobe RGB 1998. - 4) Save each file at JPEG quality setting 10 (Photoshop) 80 (Lightroom) or equivalent. - 5) The total file size should not exceed 3.5 MB.
-Larger files will be accepted when necessary so long as they meet the other requirements of this section (Image Specifications). - G. IEPPV cannot be responsible for the outcome of the judging score or process due to images entered at lower resolution or quality level. - H. Entries must be named as follows:

-"Category\Image\Name\MembershipNumber.jpg"

-Example: DigitalArtistry\Eyes\Of\The\Bride\54321.jpg

-- 1) To avoid image upload errors, use only alphanumeric characters and the underscore.
-Underscores should be used instead of spaces or dashed to separate the words in an image's file name. - 2) Do not use any punctuation or special characters such as:
+D. Entries will be judged in accordance with the PPA "12 Elements of a Merit Image" (Exhibit A)

+E. Image submission opens three weeks prior to the competition.
+Image submission closes precisely at 6:00 am the Monday prior to the competition.

+F. No two entries in the same month's event by the same entrant may depict the same exact subject, person, object or scene.
+Similar objects or scenes are acceptable.

+G. Image Specifications:

+- 1) Files must be sized so the longest dimension is 4,000 pixels. - 2) Resolution of 200 pixels per inch.

+3) Each file must contain an embedded color profile of either sRGB or Adobe RGB 1998.

+4) Save each file at JPEG quality setting 10 (Photoshop) 80 (Lightroom) or equivalent.

+5) The total file size should not exceed 3.5 MB.
+Larger files will be accepted when necessary so long as they meet the other requirements of this section (Image Specifications).

+H. IEPPV cannot be responsible for the outcome of the judging score or process due to images entered at lower resolution or quality level.

+I. Images that have merited or received an equivalent score or award at the State, regional, national, or international competitions are not eligible for IEPPV Image Competition.
+Images that have merited at IEPPV in the regular division, or PPA local affiliates may enter in the IEPPV Master division.
+Images from local PPA affiliate are eligible for submission at the applicable division (Paragraph I.1.B.1) with the following additional guidelines:

+1) If entering non-merited images either division may be chosen by the entrant.

+2) If entering any images that have merited at any local PPA affiliate, the entrant shall enter in the Master division.

+J. Re-Entries

-- I. Images that have merited at IEPPV, PPC affiliates, PPA or PPC state, regional, national, or international competitions are not eligible.
-An image that merits at any of the aforementioned competitions after the image was submitted to an IEPPV competition is eligible for that IEPPV competition. - J. Re-Entries - 1) To gain the greatest benefit of judges' constructive criticism as well as to encourage IEPPV members' participation in state, regional, national and international competitions, entrants are encouraged to make judges' recommended improvements and re-submit entries in subsequent IEPPV competition(s) when the image does not achieve a score of 80 or above.
-Additionally, images that score 80 or above (merit) at any IEPPV, PPC affiliates, PPA or PPC state, regional, national, or international image competition may not be entered into IC at IEPPV.
-Images that score below 80 may be re-entered once improvements have been made.
-Reentry of an unchanged image or albums is prohibited.
-All re-entries will add "\Reentry" to the end of the title.
+1) To gain the greatest benefit of judges' constructive criticism as well as to encourage IEPPV members' participation in state, regional, national and international competitions, entrants are encouraged to make judges' recommended improvements and re-submit entries in subsequent IEPPV competition(s) when the image does not achieve a score of 80 or above.
+Reentry of an unchanged image is prohibited.
+All reentries will add "Reentry" to the end of the title.